 Before reaching out to potential new suppliers, the team used their bi-annual employee survey to find out what mattered to employees when it came to their benefits, as well as any pain points or barriers they were experiencing with Choices.
 The team quickly established that accessibility, simplicity, choice of benefits and flexibility were the most important factors to employees.
 This exercise also highlighted any benefits popular among specific demographics, or any barriers experienced by those who worked in certain geographical locations or specific roles.

-The team then went about finding a new provider who could offer a product that would bring all the M&S benefits, along with wellbeing and recognition initiatives, into one single platform that was accessible at any time and on any device.
+The team then went about finding a new provider who could offer a product that would bring all the M&S benefits, including Cycle to Work, Holiday Trading and technology, along with wellbeing and recognition initiatives, into one single platform that was accessible at any time and on any device.
 It was also key that this platform was engaging for all colleagues, with relevant offers and provided a simple browsing experience.
 In addition, they also required a product that could give them more control over the platform’s content, look and feel, so that keeping it up to date and relevant was no longer frustrating or costly.
 The Reward Gateway team presented directly to the leadership team, resulting in an immediate, unanimous decision to go with Reward Gateway.

 In autumn 2018, M&S set up a dedicated project team with representatives across the business.
 The team decided to roll out the new platform in stages, launching discounts and wellbeing initiatives in January 2019, then benefits in February.
 This phased implementation meant they tested and launched in parallel, while still delivering new and exciting offerings.

 The new platform – named “My Choices” – provides a unique employee experience across discounts, benefits and wellbeing.
 The team worked closely with specific areas of the workforce such as employees in the Isle of Man, who now have their own My Choices platform tailored to their location and benefit eligibility.